West Fargo Historical Center

 - Desktop Computer (Software: Microsoft Office Word, Excel, PowerPoint)

 - Large Format Scanner (Documents, photographs, and slides)

 - Printing ($0.10 per page)

-View a list of some of our recommended genealogy websites, ranging from the North Dakota Division of Vital Records to the National Archives of Norway.
+View a list of some of our recommended genealogy resources, ranging from the North Dakota Division of Vital Records to the National Archives of Norway.